abibring/AngularJS-VideoPlayer/README.md

-# AngularJS-YouTube-VideoPlayer
+# AngularJS-VideoPlayer

 This is a project I completed with another developer.
-It is a video player app, written in AngularJS and uses the YouTube API for the data.
+It is a video player app, written in AngularJS, using the YouTube API for the data.
+You can watch videos without having to deal with any commercials (a VERY nice bonus).

  ## To Run Locally